Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 ### Exercise 6: Delete resource in the Azure Portal

 Don't forget to delete your resource on the azure portal if you don't have a free subscription.
-With a free subscription everythiing will automatically be deleted after 30 days, so you still have some time to practice after this tutorial.
+With a free subscription everything will automatically be deleted after 30 days, so you still have some time to practice after this tutorial.

 If you don't have a free subscription and you like to delete all your resources, then do the following;